CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 ### Firmware

-There are several firmware written to test various features of the microcontrollers in different stages of development.
+There are several sketches written to test various features of the microcontrollers in different stages of development.
 They can be found in the `firmware` folder.

-Arduino sketches that start with `attiny202` are meant to be run on the ATTiny202, though they can also fit on the ATTiny402 if you change the microcontroller to the right value.
-Sketches that start with `attiny402` are meant to run on the ATTiny402, though some sketches that aren't memory intensive could run on the ATTiny202.
+The final PWM generator firmware is called `attiny402-i2c-pwm-generator`.
+This one is the "final product" you should flash to the ATTiny if you want the described behavior in the introduction.
+The rest of the sketches are intermediate tests or copied from tutorials/documentation as incremental attempts to construct the final product.

 ```
 firmware
+├───attiny202-eeprom-dump
+├───attiny202-eeprom-erase
+├───attiny202-eeprom-test-pattern
 ├───attiny202-serial-test
 ├───attiny202-tca0-pwm-test
 ├───attiny202-updi-led-blink